christophstrasen/LQR/docs/concepts/grouping_and_having.md

 - “only emit the state of groups whose sum/avg crosses a threshold” → check fields like `groupResult.orders._sum.total` or `groupResult.orders._avg.total`;
 - “only let enriched rows through where a row‑level condition and a group condition hold” → e.g. VIP customers **and** `(groupResult._count_all or 0) >= 3` in the last 10 seconds.

-> As in the the enriched view `having` can access the full `row` it can serve both as aggregate filter _and_ as final filter stage to apply row‑level conditions but now with full group context.
+> As in the enriched view `having` can access the full `row` (which is also your `groupResult`), it can serve both as aggregate filter _and_ as final filter stage to apply row‑level conditions but now with full group context.

 `having` does not change group windows; it simply decides which grouped emissions are visible downstream.